ntarouis/msc-ds-dl_project/README.md

 The dataset we used for training our models is:
 *https://www.kaggle.com/datasets/mikoajkoek/traffic-road-object-detection-polish-12k* <br>
-Please download the data, create a new folder inside with the name "original" and insert the files there.
+Please download the data, create a new folder inside the data folder with the name "original" and insert the files there.

 ## Installation